Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Theoretical Considerations

-and substituted for $\bs{f}(\bs{x},t)$ in equations (\ref{eq:Ct}) to (\ref{eq:psi}).
-The resulting eigenvalues $\lambda^a_k$ are the contribution of the $k^{th}$ mode to the total \ac{TKE} of the analytic signal, and are real-valued.
-The spatial modes $\psi^a_k(\bs{x})$ are complex, with the imaginary part of $\psi^a_k(\bs{x})$ representing a phase shift of its real part by $\mp90^\circ$.
+and is substituted for $\bs{f}(\bs{x},t)$ in equations (\ref{eq:Ct}) to (\ref{eq:psi}).
+The resulting eigenvalues $\lambda^a_k$ represent the contribution of the $k^{th}$ mode to the total \ac{TKE} of the analytic signal and are real-valued.
+The spatial modes $\psi^a_k(\bs{x})$ are complex, with the imaginary component of $\psi^a_k(\bs{x})$ corresponding to a $\mp \pi/2$ phase shift of the real component.